biertisch/push_swap/README.md

 ---
 ### About 42

-Founded in 2013, 42 is a global network of schools providing high-quality, scalable software engineering education accessible to anyone motivated to learn.
+Founded in 2013, 42 is a global network of schools providing high-quality, scalable software engineering education.
 Its project-based, peer-to-peer curriculum emphasizes hands-on programming, algorithmic thinking, and systems-level problem solving.

 ---
 ### License & Contact